BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Hazard-Overlay/readme.md

 ## Define the Problem Statement

-Which communities are more vunerable to a natural hazards catastrophe in our 9-county Bay Area region?
+Is your housing susceptible to a natural hazards catastrophe?
-The goal is to determine if an address is positively impacted by a geological hazard if all or part of the parcel intersects that hazard.
+The goal is to determine if an address in the 9-county Bay Area region is positively impacted by a geological hazard if all or part of the parcel intersects that hazard.

 ### Project Management